Find Free Washington Divorce Records & Dissolutions of Marriage

 A legal separation (sometimes referenced by its Latin phrase, mensa et thoro) provides many of the benefits of divorce (e.g., separation of property, spousal support etc.) without actually ending the marriage.

 If you find yourself on the receiving end of a petition for divorce, you may be anxious about what you need to do.
-In Washington, you will need to submit a Response to Petition about a Marriage.15 This filing will allow you to indicate to the court what aspects of the petition you agree with and those you do not.
+In Washington, you will need to submit a Response to Petition About a Marriage.15 This filing will allow you to indicate to the court what aspects of the petition you agree with and those you do not.

 If you disagree, you can provide the reason why, along with your own requests for what you want from the divorce.